 Like the HTC Vive Pro, the HTC Vive Pro Eye also features adjustable headphones, head strap and eye relief system to ensure you get a comfortable gaming experience.
 All these headsets are compatible with a wide range of games available from Steam and Viveport.

 Vive Cosmos is also bringing brand new controllers.
 A pair of new controllers with a fresh new design that actually looks similar to those on the Oculus Quest.
 Raised loops on these controllers no doubt act to help the headset track their movement.
+These new VR controllers are also designed to glow during use to not only look snazzy but make it easier for the tracking sensors to pick them up.

 Display resolution and specifications